Rocklin-Lab/hdxrate_tools/README.md

 For usage, please refer to the following repository: https://github.com/sugyandixit/hxrate_pipeline

-Under scripts/hxrate/ there are python scripts that uses HXRATE package for rate fitting and opening free energy calculations
+Under scripts/hxrate/ there are python scripts that use HXRATE package for rate fitting and opening free energy calculations

 You could also use hxrate_pipeline repository for distributed computing in High Performance Computing clusters (Please refer to README in hxrate_pipeline repository)